IEU WIN: NCCD Evidence Requirements Clarified

 Following these discussions, DESE has published an updated ‘NCCD Evidence Fact Sheet’ for the non-government sector.
 This fact sheet will be invaluable in ensuring that NCCD requirements are met without placing unnecessary additional workload burdens on staff.

-Below are some of the key elements of the fact sheet – you can access the full document here.
+Below are some of the key elements of the fact sheet.

 But here are the most important details of the changes to NCCD data collection: